-- Progression to your chosen undergraduate degree at the University of Sydney upon successful completion of your desired program - A smooth transition to university - Excellent preparation for starting undergraduate study - Greater independent learning and critical thinking capabilities - A network of friends from around the world who have shared your journey to the University of Sydney - Support and advice through our dedicated Mentoring Program (for students studying the High Achievers Preparation Program).
+- Progression to your chosen undergraduate degree at the University of Sydney university degree you wish to progress upon successful completion of your desired program - A smooth transition to university - Excellent preparation for starting undergraduate study - Greater independent learning and critical thinking capabilities - A network of friends from around the world who have shared your journey to the University of Sydney - Support and advice through our dedicated Mentoring Program (for students studying the High Achievers Preparation Program).

-The University of Sydney Foundation Programs (USFP) meet the requirements for Foundation Programs which have been registered on CRICOS for delivery in Australia to overseas students providing an academic preparation for students seeking entry to first year undergraduate study or its equivalent.
+Quality assurance The University of Sydney Foundation Programs (USFP) meet the requirements for Foundation Programs which have been registered on CRICOS for delivery in Australia to overseas students providing an academic preparation for students seeking entry to first year undergraduate study or its equivalent.